Soft-CPS-Research-Group/opeva_backend_api_training/README.md

 - Maintain persistent tracking of jobs even after restarts
 - Manage and delete configs or datasets
 - ✨ Stream training log files from simulation container (not just stdout)
+- Retrieve data from MongoDB collections (Living Lab and iCharging Headquarters)

 The backend is fully integrated with:
 - **OPEVA shared data storage** (`/opt/opeva_shared_data/`)